ghmer/go-tiny-mfa/README.md

 ```

 ## docker-compose
-This will result in a working tiny-mfa instance:
+This should result in a working tiny-mfa instance:
 ```
 version: "3"
 services:
     database:
-        image: postgres:latest
+        image: postgres:12-alpine
         networks:
             - tiny-mfa-net
         volumes: